-Ministry in a Secular Age: Sharing in the Experience of the Ministering God
+Ministry in a Secular Age: Sharing in the Experience of the Ministering God after a Pandemic

-2020 Summer Conference in Pastoral Theology
+2021 Summer Series in Pastoral Theology

 The turn into a more secular and less traditionally religious culture is no news to us in ministry in the Pacific Northwest.
 Yet we also know that God is very much active and moving in this time and place, and our congregations often struggle to understand where we fit in to God’s ministry in our lives and in our communities.

 How can reclaiming an identity rooted in God’s own action inform, challenge, and shape the ministries and communities we steward and lead?